Excellence in Early Education

 From its opening in August 2006, the Center has followed best practices in Early Childhood Education.
 The Center has already been recognized by Georgia Partnership for Excellence in Education for modeling best practices in early education.

 The 26,000-square-foot, two-story facility is nestled on the back border of the Gwinnett Tech campus with space for just over 200 children.
-The Center serves children ages six weeks to eight years, offering fulltime infant and toddler program, preschool, Georgia Pre-K classes, summer camp and Pre-K Extended Learning.
+The Center serves children ages three to eight years, offering preschool, Georgia Pre-K classes, summer camp and Pre-K Extended Learning.

 There are fourteen classrooms, four piazzas and six observation rooms in addition to administrative offices and teacher work areas.
 Each classroom has two teachers.
 Floaters and substitutes are available at various times during the day to support the Center.